You cannot copy content of this website, your IP is being recorded

 Hysterectomy Surgery Specialist in Eugene OR

 Do you suffer from cervical cancer, uterine prolapse, or heavy menstrual bleeding?
 A hysterectomy involves the removal of the uterus, as well as possibly the ovaries, fallopian tubes, and cervix.
 Hysterectomy can be done using a variety of surgical techniques, including vaginal, laparoscopic, robotic-assisted laparoscopic, and abdominal hysterectomy.
-Dr. Richard Beyerlein MD provides the most recent minimally invasive hysterectomy treatments employing a variety of approaches.
+Dr. Richard Beyerlein MD, CPI, FACOG, and Tamara A. Stenshoel, MD, FACOG provide the most recent minimally invasive hysterectomy treatments employing a variety of approaches.
 This method is life-saving and helps in removing the uterus’s potential risk factors.
 For more information, contact us or schedule an appointment online.
 We are conveniently located at 911 Country Club Rd.
 Suite 222, Eugene, OR 97401.

 Hysterectomy Surgery Specialist Near Me in Eugene OR